Elk Valley mining puts international treaty at risk: U.S. officials - BC Local News

 “Selenium is a significant environmental and human health concern in the Elk/Koocanusa drainage in both countries,” reads the letter.

-“… selenium concentrations hare already four times higher than B.C.’s own drinking water guideline in the Fording River and Line Creek.
+“… selenium concentrations are already four times higher than B.C.’s own drinking water guideline in the Fording River and Line Creek.

 “Yet, B.C. still issued mine expansions to a number of Teck’s existing mines.”